-Hype is the most common mistake potential leaders commit.
-We’re so excited about hearing “president” in your portfolio or head of this-awesome-role but along the way are you consistently doing what you’re tasked to do?
-Are you inspiring enough to your people that they want to make change?
+The hype is the most common mistake potential leaders commit.
+We're so excited about hearing "president" in your portfolio or head of this-awesome-role but along the way are you consistently doing what you're tasked to do?
+Are you inspiring enough to your people that they want to make a change?
 More importantly, are you moving beyond your call of duty?
-Hype is one of those reasons why a lot of leaders fail.
-They initially get excited yet get lost along the way.
+The hype is one of those reasons why a lot of leaders fail.
+They initially get excited yet to get lost along the way.
 Why is that?
 This leads us to our second reason, having no clear goal.

 2.)
 The most disciplined year

-Did I learned anything?
-Did I created value for someone?
+Did I learn anything?
+Did I create value for someone?
 Not really, but I did something small that would help me achieve something big.

 Overall running a startup has taught me most of the discipline.
 Since I am running at my own pace, it taught me a lot of values to move independently.
 It took some time but the perseverance is finally paying off.